-2016 Brewster Kahle, Internet Archive The DPC Fellowship Award, presented by Richard Ovenden 2014 The University of Freiburg and partners with 'bwFLA Functional Long-Term Archiving and Access' The OPF Award for Research and Innovation presented by Ed Fay, OPF and Sandra Collins, Digital Repository of Ireland 2014 Alasdair Bachell from the University of Glasgow with 'Game Preservation in the UK The DPC Award for the Most Distinguished Student Work in Digital Preservation 2014 Adrian Brown for his 'Practical Digital Preservation: a how to guide for organizations of any size' The NCDD Award for Teaching and Communications 2014 University of Manchester for their 'Carcanet Press Email Archive' The DPC Award for Safeguarding the Digital Legacy 2012 Archaeology Data Service Decennial Award for An Outstanding Contribution to Digital Preservation 2012 Digital Preservation Training Program Award for Teaching and Communications 2012 The PLANETS Project Award for Research and Innovation 2010 The Los Alamos National Laboratory and Old Dominion University for the Memento Project.
+2016 The National Archives and The Scottish Council on Archives: 'Transforming Archives/Opening Up Scotland's Archives.'
+Winner of the NCDD Award for Teaching and Communications 2016 Dr Anthea Seles, University College London and 'The Transferability of Trusted Digital Repository Standards to an East African context.'
+Winner of the DPC Award for the Most Distinguished Student Work in Digital Preservation 2016 HSBC, 'Global Digital Archive System (GDA)' Winner of the DPC Award for the Most Outstanding Digital Preservation Initiative in Industry 2016 Amsterdam Museum and Partners, 'The Digital City revives: A case study of web archaeology.'
+Winner of the National Archives Award for Safeguarding the Digital Legacy 2016 Brewster Kahle, Internet Archive The DPC Fellowship Award 2014 The University of Freiburg and partners with 'bwFLA Functional Long-Term Archiving and Access' Winner of the OPF Award for Research and Innovation 2014 Alasdair Bachell from the University of Glasgow with 'Game Preservation in the UK Winner of the DPC Award for the Most Distinguished Student Work in Digital Preservation 2014 Adrian Brown for his 'Practical Digital Preservation: a how to guide for organizations of any size' Winner of the NCDD Award for Teaching and Communications 2014 University of Manchester for their 'Carcanet Press Email Archive' The DPC Award for Safeguarding the Digital Legacy 2012 Archaeology Data Service Winner of the Decennial Award for An Outstanding Contribution to Digital Preservation 2012 Digital Preservation Training Program Winner of the for Teaching and Communications 2012 The PLANETS Project Award for Research and Innovation 2010 The Los Alamos National Laboratory and Old Dominion University for the Memento Project.
 2007 The National Archives for the PRONOM and DROID projects.
 2005 PREMIS - the Preservation Metadata: Implementation Strategies Working Group.
 2004 The National Archives, The Digital Archive project.